Stream Teams meetings

 You can use the following attribute within the Windows PowerShell Set-CsTeamsMeetingPolicy cmdlet to set up streaming.
 For more information on the cmdlet, see Set-CsTeamsMeetingPolicy.

-Set LiveStreamingMode to Enabled to turn on streaming capabilities for one or more users.
+Set LiveStreamingMode to On to turn on streaming capabilities for one or more users.

-For more information on how to assign policies with PowerShell, see Assign policies in Teams.
+For information on how to assign policies with PowerShell, see Assign policies in Teams.